open/close all folders

 - From the USUM newcomers, there was Naganadel.
 Being Poison/Dragon gave it a really good defensive typing, a formidable 121 speed, and a really good 127 special attack.
 Naganadel also has Nasty Plot to boost its already good Special Attack, Beast Boost as its ability to increase its Speed with every KO, and can learn Flamethrower/Fire Blast for perfect type coverage.
 It usually had just enough HP to get off a Nasty Plot, and even with a single boost and a Dragonium-Z for a one-time nuke, Naganadel could run amok through almost the entire metagame after its first KO, with Ash-Greninja being one of the few things that could outrun it after only one Beast Boost.
 Players were forced to run Pokémon like Tyranitar and Heatran, or even unconventional checks like Assault Vest Magearna, in an attempt to stop its rampage, and even that wasn't a guarantee due to the huge amount of damage that a +2 Devastating Drake off of Draco Meteor (195 Power) could do.
 Naganadel's presence warped the entire metagame so much in a small amount of time since its introduction, therefore, it became the first Pokémon to get banned from the USUM metagame.

-- Normal Necrozma isn't considered to be too much of a big deal, but both Dusk Mane and Dawn Wings Necrozma were instantly banned due to their stats being the same as Solgaleo and Lunala respectively, and both having Prism armor to resist super effective moves ala Filter or Solid Rock.
+- Normal Necrozma isn't considered to be too much of a big deal, but both Dusk Mane and Dawn Wings Necrozma were instantly banned due to their stats being the same as Solgaleo and Lunala respectively, and both having Prism armor to reduce damage from super effective moves ala Filter or Solid Rock.
 Then there's Ultra Necrozma, with a Whopping 754 BST, out matched only by Primal Groudon, Primal Kyogre, Mega Mewtwo X and Y, and Mega Rayquaza, but with even better Stat distribution then any of them.
 Not only does it have a large amount of coverage moves to fight against the weaknesses of both Dragon and Psychic, it has its own Z-move, Light That Burns The Sky.
 It's essentially a Mega Evolved Pokémon that can use a Z Move.
 To top it all off, Ultra Necrozma’s new ability, Neuroforce, acts like an Expert Belt boost to all of its super effective moves, and with its massive coverage, it can and will use something super effective against its counters.
 And of course, it can be stacked in team with Primal Groudon, Primal Kyogre and a Mega Evolution of your choice.